varabyte/kotter/README.md

 #### Scopes

 Before continuing, let's look at the overview of a Kotter application.
-The following may look a bit complex at first glance but don't worry as the remaining subsections will break it down:
+The following may look a bit complex at first glance, but don't worry as the remaining subsections will break it down:

 ```
 ┌───────── | session {